PTL3 – Biodiversity, Ecology, and Evolution

 CALL FOR PROPOSALS 2025: EXPLORATORY PROJECT

-1. PURPOSE OF THE CALL AND SCOPE OF PROPOSALS
+1. PURPOSE OF THE CALL FOR PROPOSALS AND SCOPE OF SUBMISSIONS

-This call aims to fund an exploratory project in the fields of Biodiversity, Ecology, and Evolution led by PTL-3 (Biodiversity, Ecology, and Evolution Facing the Challenges of Global Change) of the AEB cluster.
+This call for proposals aims to fund an exploratory project in the fields of Biodiversity, Ecology, and Evolution under the PTL-3 program (Biodiversity, Ecology, and Evolution in the Face of Global Change) of the AEB cluster.

-This is an open call intended to support innovative, interdisciplinary, or high-risk projects that enable:
+This is an open call designed to support innovative, interdisciplinary, or high-risk projects that:

 • to explore a new scientific question;